 - Exploring Montmartre: Distances on maps of this part of Paris can be deceiving, as they don't show the steep terrain.
 Although a map is handy for street names if you're looking for a specific address, if you're merely exploring the neighborhood, it's better to wander and look forward to getting lost and making your own discoveries.

 Exploring Bohemian Paris: By the late 19th century, Montmartre was an established gathering place for Bohemian artists such as Toulouse-Lautrec and Renoir.
 Montmartre continued to attract free-spirited artists through the Jazz Age and until the era of avant-garde art (Picasso and Dalí).
 At the same time, Bohemian artists and writers frequented other areas of Paris such as brasseries on the Boulevard Montparnasse and the sidewalk cafés of Boulevard Saint-Germain in the Latin Quarter.
 Similar to Montmartre, the Latin Quarter has an off-beat, artsy, and intellectual bent.

 France for Art Lovers: Other destinations in France will appeal to travelers who love the artistic spirit of Montmartre.
 Tourists can begin by visiting the top museums in Paris to admire the works of the Impressionists and avant-garde artists who resided in Montmartre.
-Next on the artists' trail is southern France.
+Next on the artists' trail is the South of France.
 Many famous painters, such as Picasso, Van Gogh, and Cézanne, spent time in the Provence region and along the sunny Côte d'Azur (French Riviera); their work is on display at museums in Saint-Tropez, Saint-Rémy-de-Provence, Arles, and in Aix-en-Provence.